JemmyKuria/Phase_2_Project/README.md

 #### Movie Popularity by Genre
 ![alt text](image-4.png)

-The above figure  concluded that, Adventure, Action, and Sci-Fi emerged as the most popular genres
+The above figure above concludes that, Adventure, Action, and Sci-Fi emerged as the most popular genres

 ## Average Rating by Genre
 ![alt text](image-5.png)